 Economic Education improves public knowledge about the Federal Reserve System, monetary policy implementation, and promoting financial stability through the Museum and programs for K-16 students and educators, and the community.

-Fields of interest Public economics and public policy, Economics of Education, Labor Economics, Applied Microeconomics
+Labor Economics, Economics of Education, Public Economics, Applied Microeconomics

 Rajashri Chakrabarti is a senior economist in the Regional Analysis Function.
-Her primary areas of interest include public economics and public policy, economics of education and labor economics.
-Her current research focuses on school choice including vouchers and charters, accountability, implications of the No Child Left Behind law, political economy implications of reorganization of nations, and issues in higher education such as merit aid and early admissions to U.S colleges.
-In recent work, she has examined the effect of alternative voucher designs on public school incentives and performance, and student sorting.
+Her primary areas of interest include labor economics, economics of education, and public economics.
+Her research focuses on accountability and school choice including vouchers, charters, and No Child Left Behind; K-12 and higher education finance; issues in higher education such as financial aid, student loans, role of for-profit institutions, early admissions to U.S colleges; political economy implications of reorganization of nations; and econometric approaches to program evaluation.
 Prior to joining the NY Fed, Raji was a postdoctoral fellow at Harvard University in the John F. Kennedy School of Government's Program on Education Policy and Governance.
 She holds a Ph.D. in Economics from Cornell University.